 How to Convert 8mm Film to PC for Further Editing

-"How do I transfer 8mm film to my computer by myself?"
+"How much does it cost to convert 8mm to digital?
+How do I transfer 8mm film to my computer by myself?"

-8mm and Super 8 films were one of the main ways that many home videos were shot in the past.
-While many people who have these films still have the 8mm players in their homes, they are becoming less common.
-Also, each time that the film is played; more scratches are applied to the film causing damage.
-This can lead to the loss of parts or the whole film.
-If you are able to convert the 8mm film to digital, the film will be preserved in its current state.
-By doing the conversion at home, you can save a lot of money, and still get a great result.
+8mm and Super 8 films were among the main ways that many home videos were shot in the past.
+While many people who have these films still have 8mm players in their homes, they are becoming less common.
+Also, each time you play the film, more scratches are applied to the film.
+It can lead to the loss of parts or the whole movie.
+If you can convert 8mm to digital, the film will be preserved in its current state.
+By doing the conversion at home, you can save a lot of money and still get a great result.
 Read the following parts to learn how to convert 8mm film to digital by yourself.

 - Part 1.
 Record 8mm Film to Digital Through Your Camera

 - Part 2.
-Steps to Import and Convert the Recorded 8mm Film by Yourself
+Steps to Import and Convert the Recorded 8mm Film to Digital by Yourself

 Part 1.
 Record 8mm Film to Digital Through Your Camera

-Once both of the items are set up, turn on the projector, and make sure that your digital camera has the whole projection in the frame.
-This may mean that you need to move the camera forward or backwards to fit the whole image in the frame without a border.
-Zoom is an option; however, it can lead to blurring of the images.
-Once everything is in frame, you should start the recording and the video.
+Once both of the items are set up, turn on the projector, and ensure that your digital camera has the full projection in the frame.
+It may mean that you need to move the camera forward or backward to fit the entire image in the frame without a border.
+A zoom is an option; however, it can lead to blurring of the images.
+Once everything is in a frame, you should start the recording and the video.

 Part 2.
-Steps to Import and Convert the Recorded 8mm Film by Yourself
+Steps to Import and Convert the Recorded 8mm Film to Digital by Yourself

 Wondershare UniConverter - 8mm Film to Digital Converter